Accessibility statement for the website moneylaundering.fi

-This statement is about the website moneylaundering.fi.
+This statement is about the Ministry of Finance website vm.fi.
 The website is subject to the requirements of the Act on the Provision of Digital Services.
 Under the Act, public online services must be accessible, which means that everyone must have equal access to them.
-This statement describes the identified shortcomings in the accessibility of the website and provides information on how you can give us feedback on the accessibility of the service.
-The accessibility statement was updated on 3 September 2024.
+This accessibility statement describes the identified shortcomings in the accessibility of the website and provides information on how you can give us feedback on the website’s accessibility.
+This statement was drawn up on 22 September 2020 and updated on 2 January 2026.

-The moneylaundering.fi website largely meets the A and AA accessibility criteria (Web Content Accessibility Guidelines WCAG 2.1) required by the Act, and has no critical shortcomings in its accessibility.
-The main shortcomings in the accessibility of the service are described below.
+The website moneylaundering.fi largely meets the A and AA accessibility criteria (Web Content Accessibility Guidelines WCAG 2.1) required by the Act, and has no critical shortcomings in its accessibility.
+The main shortcomings in the accessibility of the service are described later in this statement.
 The exceptions applicable are also referred to below.

 An external expert assessment of the accessibility of the website was commissioned as part of a wider assessment of ministry websites that use the same publication platform.
+The shortcomings that were found have been corrected.
 We will be monitoring the website’s accessibility on a continuous basis using, for example, an appropriate software tool.

 Accessibility will be taken into account in the development of all new features.
 The Ministry of Finance also provides guidance for its officials to ensure they take into account accessibility requirements in their work.